The foundations of a healthy data culture

 • Grow an ambassador network: Build a network of ‘data ambassadors’ on both the business and the IT side.
 These people can answer data-related questions for their colleagues and new hires.

 Is your data culture up to par?
-Get in touch with Bart!
+Get in touch with Charlotte!

 data & analytics: unlock the full potential of your business